A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: Discussion

 \section{Discussion}

 Game engines such as Unity and Unreal are complex programming environments, and one lesson from the present work is that it is important to have a well-tested model of color and other stimulus features that we want to control in experiments.
 Consider some of the idiosyncratic features that are documented in equation (\ref{eqn:lambert2}) for Unity's treatment of Lambertian materials: the nonlinearity $s$ is applied to material color coordinates $m_k$ and directional light intensity $d_k$, but not to ambient light intensity $a_k$; the effects of the parameters for directional and ambient light intensity, $i_d$ and $i_a$, differ by a factor of $\pi$; and the rendered values depend on a constant $c = 0.822$.
 Furthermore, rendered values $u_k$ are passed through additional nonlinearities, as in equation (\ref{eqn:post1}).
 A model of these processes is necessary in order to reliably control stimuli, and without such a model, errors are likely.
+The tests reported here also show that the rendered values have a random component, or at least a random-seeming component that is not predicted by a simple Lambertian model, and this may be an important factor in experiments on fine perceptual discriminations.

 I have presented a model of the HDRP in a simple configuration, namely a Lambertian surface under directional and ambient lighting.
 One advantage of game engines is that they allow us to carry out experiments in complex, somewhat realistic, rendered scenes, so it will be important to extend this work to examine more advanced features of the HDRP, such as light probe illumination and more realistic material models.
 The Unity projects and analysis code provided as Supporting Information provide a starting point for such work.